 The Centre continues its captive breeding aims; to research species; breed from species not previously understood; maintain the collection and provide birds for demonstrations, both in the U.K and further afield.

-We are a fully licensed and insured.
+We are a fully licensed zoo and we are fully insured.
 We are passionate about educating people about birds of prey and the challenges they face in the wild.
-We strongly believe children are the future and a child who grows up loving nature and wanting to save it will be an adult that takes action.
+We strongly believe children are the future, and a child who grows up loving nature and wanting to save it, will be an adult that takes action.

 All of our experiences are fun, educational and very hands on.

-From Owl Experiences and Falconry Days to Hawk Walks and Bird of Prey
+From Owl Experiences and Falconry Days to Bird of Prey